50 College Freshman Tips I Wish I Knew Before My First Year

 Academic Tips for College Freshmen

-3. Go to office hours
+3. Visit office hours

-4. Learn how to study before studying harder
+4. Learn how to study

 Give me six hours to chop down a tree, and I will spend the first four sharpening the axe” – Abraham Lincoln.